How are effervescent tablets different from conventional tablets?

 Effervescent Tablets: Effervescent tablets are designed to be dissolved in a glass of water before administration.
 Once dropped into water, they quickly dissolve and release carbon dioxide gas, leading to effervescence.
 The patient then drinks the solution, which contains the dissolved drug.

-Pharma Tip: What are the different methods of tablet coating?
+Pharma Tip: What is the role of excipients in tablet manufacturing?

 Conventional Tablets: Conventional tablets are swallowed whole with water or another suitable liquid.
 They do not require any dissolution in water before administration.